BackupPC: Protocol choice

 The choice between tar and rsync is dictated by the hardware and bandwidth available to the client.
 Clients backed up by rsync use considerably more CPU time than client machines using tar or SMB.
 Clients using SMB or tar use considerably more bandwidth than clients using rsync.
 These trade-offs are inherent in the differences between the protocols.
 Using tar or SMB transfers each file in its entirety, using little CPU but maximum bandwidth.
-The rsync method calculates checksums for each file on both the client and server machines in a way that enables a transfer of just the differences between the two files; this uses more CPU resources, but minimizes bandwidth.
+The rsync method calculates checksums for each file on both the client machines and the backup server in a way that enables a transfer of just the differences between the two files; this uses more CPU resources, but minimizes bandwidth.